Rememberances from Aqueduct…Cum Laude Laurie…

 Home of the “POP OUT KEY”

-Understanding and identifying Pop Out Key horses is at the cornerstone of both good handicapping and the Power Page PLUS.
-The word PLUS is identifying horses that I think have a decent chance to win the race and a Morning/Line price that is an advantage or classically called an overlay.
+Understanding and identifying Pop Out Key horses is the cornerstone of both good handicapping and the Power Page PLUS.
+The word – PLUS – is identifying horses who have a decent chance to win the race and a Morning/Line price that is an advantage – classically called an overlay.

 We provide an array of useful information in additions to our Pop Out Keys!
-From Projected Power Numbers – useful for quickly ordering race drom top to bottom.
-Then we add in additional informational ideas such as “Early Speed” identifiers, Mud Marks, and our exceptional price identifiers in the “V” horses and of course my famous STAR horses… all designed to help you build out your decision on which horse will give you the best chance to capture an overlay!
+From Projected Power Numbers – useful for quickly ordering race from top to bottom.
+Then we add in additional informational ideas such as “Early Speed” identifiers, Mud Marks, and our exceptional price identifiers in the “V” horses and of course my famous STAR horses… all designed to help you build out your decision to find which horse will give you the best chance to capture an overlay!

 You can always send me an e-mail if you want some pointers … click on the CONTACT TAB above.